 Social Warfare Plugin

 Every blogger needs an easy, robust social sharing plugin.
 This paid-app from Social Warfare has so many options and features and is easy for even the non-technical folks (like me) to get up and running in just minutes.
 If you have changed your domain or your link structure this plugin helps you recover your social share counts.
 The annual cost of $29 for one website is well worth the price given the numerous futures.
-Plus, if you like the flat style icons that are popular currently then this plugin has you covered. *Updated, we’ve moved to Social Pug after a number of recent challenges with Social Warfare.
+Plus, if you like the flat style icons that are popular currently then this plugin has you covered. *Updated, we've moved to Social Pug (Now called Grow) after a number of recent challenges with Social Warfare.

 Tailwind Pinterest Scheduling

 I love using Tailwind because it makes scheduling pins to Pinterest so easy.
-It takes a lot of the manual work out of managing your pinterest strategy and account.
-Not only do they make scheduling content easy, they also provide additional great features like Tailwind Tribes which make it simple and quick to find compelling content to share and to help increase your own shares.
+It takes a lot of the manual work out of managing your Pinterest strategy and account.
+Not only do they make scheduling content easy, but they also provide additional great features like Tailwind Tribes which make it simple and quick to find compelling content to share and to help increase your own shares.

 WordPress Framework - Genesis